pollomarzo/polithesis/pres/test.md

 </div>
 </div>
 <!--
-which then connect to a variety of different cell types and go on to reach the superior olivary complex, which is outside of our scope -->
+which then connect to a variety of different cell types and go on to reach the superior olivary complex, which is outside of today's scope

----
-# what are we doing? what am i doing?
-- what is our role? validating a model
+-->

 ---